storybookjs/react-native/docs/src/pages/basics/writing-stories/index.md

   .add('with some props', () => <MyComponent text="The Comp" />);
 ```

-Here we only add the decorator for the current set of stories.
-(In this example, we add it just for the **MyComponent** story group.)
+This only applies the decorator to the current set of stories.
+(In this example, the decorator is added only to the **MyComponent** story group.)

-But, you can also add a decorator **globally** and it'll be applied to all the stories you create.
-This is how to add a decorator like that:
+It is possible to apply a decorator **globally** to all the stories.
+Here is an example of the Storybook config file:

 ```js
 import React from 'react';